keyboardDrummer/Miksilo/docs/_docs/core/effective-blender.md

+---
+title: Effective Blender
+category: Core
+order: 2
+---

+> This article is under construction.

-Sadly to use Blender effectively we need to write some boilerplate.
-For each new type of `Node`, we need to define one `NodeClass` object, and a `NodeField` object for each field.
-Then, to make using the new Node type easier, we need a `NodeWrapper` to make accessing the fields easier.
-Scala macro's might help us here but they are not mature enough.
-To help with writing boilerplate we've written a generator for this.
+To use Blender effectively requires writing some boilerplate.
+For each type of `Node`, we need to define one `NodeClass` object, and a `NodeField` object for each field.
+Then, to make using the accessing fields of the new Node type easier, we need a subclass of `NodeWrapper`.
+Scala macro's might help us here in the future, but currently they are not mature enough.
+For now we've written a generator for the boilerplate.
+Here follows an example of the generator in action:

-It takes the following as input:
+Given the following input:
 ```scala
 object ClassFileDelta {
   val input = new NodeClassDefinition("ClassFile",